Skip to main content

 One of the benefits of using Argo CD is that you are now codifying the deployment process for the Helm charts in the Application spec.

-Earlier in the lab, you created the guestbook Application imperatively, using the UI.
-But what if you want to manage the Application manifests declaratively too?
+Earlier in the lab, you created the guestbook-dev Application imperatively, using the UI.
+Do you want to manage the Application manifests declaratively too?
 This is where the App of Apps pattern comes in.

 1. Navigate to the Applications dashboard in the Argo CD UI, and click NEW APP.